Grand Cayman has a reasonably good public bus system, plus a free shuttle bus that runs on a continuous loop around George Town.

 If you would like to call the supervisor in the bus terminal, the number is (345) 926 8814.

 There has been much talk in 2022 about the volume of traffic on Cayman's roads and whether it is time for the Cayman Islands Government to implement a bus service during peak rush hour using larger buses.
 A London double-decker Routemaster, for example, carries 80 passengers, including 25 standing upstairs, and it does about 8mpg if diesel.
 That is pretty efficient on passenger miles per gallon if full or close to it.

 The average fare is CI$2 per journey or CI$3.50 if you take a long trip like George Town to East End or North Side.
-Anywhere beyond Hutland Road, such as Rum Point and Cayman Kai, will cost CI$5.
+Any journey that crosses the Frank Sound junction costs CI$3.50.
+Any journey that stops before the Frank Sound junction costs CI$2.
+Any journey that goes beyond Hutland Road, such as Rum Point and Cayman Kai, will cost CI$8.
 The best routes for buses are on the main roads around retail areas and non-residential areas.
 But there are also regular scheduled buses which run along South Church Street, South Sound Road, Walkers Road, Fairbanks Road and the Industrial Park, Owen Roberts Drive (airport area).

 There have been reports and complaints that buses will go to Bodden Town and Frank Sound (from GT) on a regular basis but will often turn around and drive back to town rather than complete their route around to North Side and East End, especially if their bus is empty.
 This means that if you are relying on catching a bus in North Side and East End to take you to George Town, particularly in the afternoon, then you might need to find alternate transportation.

 |George Town - Bodden Town||$2||$2.50|

 |George Town - Cayman Kai||$8||$10|

 |George Town - Walkers Road and Olympic Way||$2||$2.50|